Step 1. Get purchase ready

 Review your finances

 Buying your first home is a big step, and there’s a lot to think about.
-The first step you’ll want to take is reviewing your finances to make sure you’re ready when you find the perfect property.
+The first thing you’ll want to do is review your finances to make sure you’re ready when you find the perfect property.

 Consider things that will improve your chances of getting a mortgage, such as your deposit amount and credit rating.

-You'll also need to consider other extra costs when buying a home like mortgage product fees, solicitors fees, property surveys, stamp duty and moving home costs.
+You'll need to consider other costs when buying a home like Stamp Duty, legal fees, surveys, mortgage product fees, home insurance, and moving home costs.

 You can check out stamp duty costs and rules on the Gov.uk website (opens in a new window).